RyanLuu/rygen/README.md

 ## Adding content

-To add a post, simply write Markdown in `posts/foo.md`, then add the following to `rygen.toml`:
+To add a post, simply write Markdown in `posts/foo.md`, then add the following to `sausage.toml`:

 ```toml
 [post.foo]